Vrturo/DepartureTimes/README.md

 - google api query limit of 13
 - display each departure time for each stop dynamically
 - make API requests from server and client side
+- show departure times if all departure times are nil

 ### Resources